Fine Arts Schools NAICS 611610

 - Adults who created art and/or attended arts events within the previous month were more likely than those who did not to participate in social groups like church groups, unions, fraternal or athletic groups, according to research conducted by the National Endowment for the Arts.
 About 46% of arts creators reported not belonging to a social group while about 57% of non-creators—reported not belonging to a social group.

-- Fine art school industry employment was unchanged during the first month of 2025, according to the US Bureau of Labor Statistics.
-Fine arts school sales are forecast to increase at a 4.59% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Fine art school industry employment increased moderately during the first five months of 2025, according to the US Bureau of Labor Statistics.
+Fine arts school sales are forecast to increase at a 1.33% compounded annual rate from 2025 to 2029, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue